Discover folk - the CRM for people-powered businesses

 It helps businesses understand the flow of new opportunities over time and measure the effectiveness of lead generation efforts.
 By tracking leads by creation date, you can identify periods of high or low lead acquisition, assess the impact of marketing campaigns, and spot trends in lead generation.

-Example: If a team generates 50 leads in September and 30 in October, they can compare lead creation performance across months and see how marketing efforts or seasonal factors affect the inflow of new leads.
+Example: If your agency generates 80 leads in September and 60 in October, you can compare lead creation performance across months and see how marketing efforts or seasonal factors affect the inflow of new leads.

 2. Leads by closing date